swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 If any of the attributes specified in the `<Signer>` element cannot be found or matched with a corresponding attribute value from an obtained assertion from the specified Identity Provider, the Signing Service MUST reject the sign request.

-> \[\*\]: The user normally logs in (authenticates) to the Service Provider that is acting as a signature Requesting Service.

 <a name="identityprovider"></a>
 ##### 2.1.3.4.
 IdentityProvider